Who we are

 We understand that you may prefer to discuss your concerns with us.
-If so, you can telephone us on 0207 2273509 or e-mail us at email@example.com.
+If so, you can telephone us on 0207 2273509 or e-mail us at firstname.lastname@example.org.
+Your query will be answered by a case manager or solicitor in the Professional Conduct Department.

 Can I contact you anonymously/confidentially?

 Yes, you may contact us anonymously or confidentially using the confidential reporting line on 07599 958294.
-You can also send an email to firstname.lastname@example.org.
+You can also send an email to email@example.com.
 This is a dedicated service aimed at veterinary surgeons, nurses and other veterinary team members who wish to discuss concerns they have about a colleague.
 Enquiries through this channel are dealt with by a solicitor within the Professional Conduct Department.